gottacatchenall/thesis_proposal/README.md

 (MST) of the spatial nodes (locations where occurrence has been observed), and then proposing corridors that only connect nodes that are already connected in the MST.
-The primary reason for doing this is the cut down the size of the solution space to enable quicker convergence, although the final software that implements this algorithm will enable alternative methods of proposing modifications.
+The primary reason for doing this is to the cut down the size of the search space to enable quicker convergence, although the final software that implements this algorithm will enable alternative methods of proposing modifications.